Best Spiritual Sites

 Allspirit

 Allspirit is a site of spiritual writings, poetry, quotations, and song lyrics.
-"From Advaita to Zen, ancient to contemporary, there is something here for everybody.
-Check the poetry index for a list of poets, who include Rumi, Rabindranath Tagore, William Blake, Hafiz, Rainer Maria Rilke, Thich Nhat Hanh, Mary Oliver, Anna Akhmatova; along with many others."
+Check the poetry index for a list of over 50 poets, including Rumi, Rabindranath Tagore, William Blake, Hafiz, Thich Nhat Hanh, and many others.

 Capacitie

 Capacitie was the word used by Thomas Traherne to describe essential being.
-This site is especially valuable for the section on the contemporary specialist in the field, John Wren-Lewis.
-There's another section on Douglas Harding, one on the dialogue meetings (inspired by David Bohm) in Sydney, NSW, and an online newsletter, "Now."
+This site is especially valuable for the archive on John Wren-Lewis, Douglas Harding articles, dialogue meetings (inspired by David Bohm), and the newsletter, “Now.”

 Spiritual Funny Bones